Burusho people: Longevity myth

-Other Y-DNA haplogroups reaching considerable frequencies among the Burusho are haplogroup J2, associated with the spread of agriculture in, and from, the neolithic Near East, and haplogroup C3, of East Eurasian male origin and possibly representing the patrilineage of Genghis Khan.
-Present at lower frequency are haplogroups O3, also of East Eurasian male lineage, and Q Siberian male origin, P, F, and G. DNA research groups the male ancestry of some of the Hunza inhabitants with speakers of Pamir languages and other mountain communities of various ethnicities, due primarily to the M124 marker (defining Y-DNA haplogroup R2a), which is present at high frequency in these populations.
-However, they have also an East Asian genetic contribution, suggesting that at least some of their ancestry originates north of the Himalayas.
-No Greek genetic component among the Burusho have been detected in tests.
+Medical researchers believe that peace, harmony and less exposure to stress in the lives of the Hunza people is linked to their longer life spans.
+The lack of urban harms, the healthy way of life, moderate use of fruits and vegetables and other factors contribute to the health and long life of this people.

+Independent writers have refuted these longevity myths, citing a life expectancy of 53 years for men and 52 for women, although with a high standard deviation.

+Such ideas also promoted by natural health advocates have been discredited.
+There is no reliable documentation validating the age of alleged Hunza supercentenarians.

 Influence in the Western world

 Healthy living advocate J. I. Rodale wrote a book called The Healthy Hunzas in 1948 that asserted that the Hunzas, noted for their longevity and many centenarians, were long-lived because they consumed healthy organic foods, such as dried apricots and almonds, and had plenty of fresh air and exercise.
 He often mentioned them in his Prevention magazine as exemplary of the benefits of leading a healthy lifestyle.

 Dr. John Clark stayed among the Hunza people for 20 months and in his 1956 book Hunza - Lost Kingdom of the Himalayas writes: "I wish also to express my regrets to those travelers whose impressions have been contradicted by my experience.
 On my first trip through Hunza, I acquired almost all the misconceptions they did: The Healthy Hunzas, the Democratic Court, The Land Where There Are No Poor, and the rest—and only long-continued living in Hunza revealed the actual situations".
 Regarding the misconception about Hunza people's health, Clark also writes that most of his patients had malaria, dysentery, worms, trachoma, and other health conditions easily diagnosed and quickly treated.
 In his first two trips he treated 5,684 patients.

 The October 1953 issue of National Geographic had an article on the Hunza River Valley that inspired Carl Barks' story Tralla La.